Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 The Big Beehive Hike and Little Beehive Hike are two of the most popular hikes in all of Banff National Park.
 While the trails often feel far from being in the wilderness, the surreal views more than compensate for anything that you can say negatively about the crowds on the hike.

-The greater “Beehive Circuit” makes for a tremendous day out for beginner to intermediate hikers with spectacular views and a solid challenge.
-Here’s the ultimate hiker guide for you to complete the Little Beehive and Big Beehive hike yourself!
+The greater “Beehive Circuit” includes hiking to Mirror Lake, Lake Agnes, and then the Little Beehive and Big Beehive.
+It makes for a tremendous day out for beginner to intermediate hikers with spectacular views and a solid challenge.
+Here’s the ultimate hiker guide for completing the Little Beehive and Big Beehive hike yourself!

 Beehive Circuit (Big Beehive Hike & Little Beehive Hike)